-ii) Plant and equipment
+ii) Plant, property & equipment and intangible assets

 Management exercises judgement in determining whether future economic benefits can be derived from expenditures to be capitalised and in estimating the useful lives and residual values of these assets.

 5. Cash in Hand and at Bank: